openego/eDisGo/doc/methodology/flexibility/electromobility.rst

 * ``"reduced"`` — *preventive*: charge at the **minimum** power that still fully charges the car during its parking time (controlled by ``minimum_charging_capacity_factor``), spreading the load out.
-* ``"residual"`` — *active*: charge when the residual load in the MV grid is lowest (high generation, low consumption); processes with little flexibility get priority.
+* ``"residual"`` — *active*: charge when the residual load of the grid as a whole (all loads minus all generation and storage, the network-wide quantity) is lowest (high generation, low consumption); processes with little flexibility get priority.

 So the ``"dumb"`` strategy charges *every* use case immediately, while ``"reduced"`` and ``"residual"`` shift only ``home`` and ``work`` and leave ``public``/``hpc`` dumb.
 Either